 , our children, and our pet carnivorans, often join in the fun.
 I seek speed and risk and thrill, and also comfort and warmth and solitude.

-When I was a professor, the scientific process was a main theme in my teaching, and I strive to bring it to the foreground of students' worldviews, so that they become comfortable generating hypotheses for the patterns that they observe around them in the world, and are able to live investigated, conscious lives.
+When I was a professor, the scientific process was a main theme in my teaching, and I strove to bring it to the foreground of students' worldviews, so that they became comfortable generating hypotheses for the patterns that they observed around them in the world, and were able to live investigated, conscious lives.
 Now, as a writer and podcaster, I aim to make the scientific process accessible and transparent to anyone who is reading or listening, regardless of their background or credentials.

 I will gladly spend hours watching parrots klatsch at a clay lick, lizards hunt katydids, and squirrel monkeys do anything.
 I enjoy wandering around foreign cities.
 I enjoy wandering around natural places even more–the Washington coast in Spring during the shorebird migration, neotropical cloud forests with squirrel cuckoos and colorful bursts of tanagers, the San Juan Islands, the Amazon.